Gregory J. Slavonic: Iraq active duty

 Slavonic was recalled to active duty in June 2004 to support Operation Enduring Freedom in Baghdad, Iraq.
 He became the first U.S. Navy flag officer assigned to the Multinational Force Iraq (MNF-I) staff, where he served as the Director of Strategic Communications and Public Affairs Officer for the Army Commanding General of MNF-I.

 While in Iraq, he coordinated the largest media event for the newly formed MNF-I on July 1, 2004—the first court appearance of former Iraqi President Saddam Hussein since his capture on December 13, 2003.
 This event, which was broadcast worldwide, also included the arraignment of 11 members of Saddam's cabinet, several of whom were on Iraq's "most wanted" list, including "Chemical Ali" and Tariq Aziz.
 The six-hour session marked the last time all twelve men would appear together.
 Slavonic later wrote a book about this event, Charging a Tyrant: The Arraignment of Saddam Hussein.
 He also served as Director of the Combined Press Information Center (CPIC) in Iraq.

 Retirement and post-Navy career

 Slavonic retired from the Navy and Navy Reserve in June 2005 after 34 years of service, which included active duty in three wars.
 Following his retirement, he was contacted by Computer Sciences Corporation to assist in drafting a Request for Proposal for a new community outreach contract.

 Public sector

-Slavonic served as the final Chief of Staff for two-term U.S. Congressman James Lankford.
+Slavonic served as the first Chief of Staff to U.S. Senator James Lankford in the United States Senate, a position he held until February 2018.
+Following his tenure in the Senate, he joined the Oklahoma Department of Mental Health and Substance Abuse Services.

 In March 2023, Slavonic was appointed executive director of the Oklahoma Department of Veterans Affairs (ODVA).
 The agency manages seven veterans’ homes across the state, provides services to over 350,000 Oklahoma veterans, and oversees a team of 1,500 employees.
 With an annual budget of $160 million, Slavonic led efforts to support Oklahoma's veteran community.
 He resigned from this position in July 2024.